gptscript-ai/clio/README.md

 fi
 ```

 That is now our finished agent.
-You can place the `goreleaser.gpt` file in the `$XDG_CONFIG_HOME/clio/agents` directory and then the next time you run `clio` you will see your agent in the list of agents and it can be referenced by doing `@goreleaser <your question>`.
+You can place the `goreleaser.gpt` file in the `$XDG_CONFIG_HOME/clio/agents` directory and then the next time you run `clio` you will see your agent in the list of agents, and it can be referenced by doing `@goreleaser <your question>`.

 ## License